hoanhan101/gray/_posts/2020-06-23-the-mom-test.md

     - "There are a couple people I can intro you to when you’re ready.": ask who they want to introduce you to, what “ready” means, why he can't make the intro now,...
     - "I would definitely buy that.": ask for a letter of intent/a pre-purchase/deposit/intros to other decision makers and team members,...
 - If you already know your customers, go talk to them.
 If you don't know, how to find these conversations?
-  - Cold calls are hard, though having only one to start the train.
+  - Cold calls are hard, though having only one is enough to start the train.
     - Try to keep it informal.
 Don't even need to mention you have a business.
 Have a good conversation.
 Be interested in other people's problems.
   - Instead of reaching out to them, what can you offer what will make them want to talk to you?
-    - Organize meetups, give talks at conferences, host workshops, teach through videos, blogging,...
+    - Organize meet-ups, give talks at conferences, host workshops, teach through videos, blogging,...
   - Reach out to general audiences and ask for references.
 Everyone knows someone.
 We just need to ask.
   - Find advisors, including industry experts as well as professors.
   - Find investors.